 Global Social Entrepreneurship, Minor

-This minor is specifically designed for students in the College of Social Sciences and Humanities (CSSH).
-This five-course (20 credits) interdisciplinary minor in global social entrepreneurship (GSE) is administered by the D’Amore-McKim School of Business through its Entrepreneurship and Innovation Group (ENT) in collaboration with the CSSH for shared academic content in international affairs/political sciences and human services programs.
+This five-course (20 credits) interdisciplinary minor in global social entrepreneurship (GSE) is administered by the D’Amore-McKim School of Business through its Entrepreneurship and Innovation Group (ENT) in collaboration with the College of Social Sciences and Humanities (CSSH).

-Finally, note that business students can pursue this minor or alternatively choose to pursue the ENT concentration with a track (“concentration track”) in social entrepreneurship, which requires four ENTR courses in social entrepreneurship and does not require a Dialogue.
+Finally, note that business students can pursue this minor or alternatively choose to pursue the ENT concentration with a track (concentration track) in social entrepreneurship, which requires three ENTR courses in social entrepreneurship and does not require a Dialogue.
 Students may also choose to pursue both the minor and the ENT concentration.

 Complete all courses listed below unless otherwise indicated.
 Also complete any corequisite labs, recitations, clinicals, or tools courses where specified.